barfowl/OpenSubdiv/documentation/bfr_overview.rst

 Parameterizations that involve subdivision into sub-faces, e.g. QUAD_SUBFACES, may warrant some care as they are not continuous.
-Depending on how they are defined, the sub-faces may be disjoint or overlap in parametric space.
-To help these situations, methods to detect and determine sub-faces are available.
+Depending on how they are defined, the sub-faces may be disjoint (e.g. *Bfr*) or overlap in parametric space (e.g. Ptex).
+To help these situations, methods to detect the presence of sub-faces and deal with their local parameterizations are made available.

+Discontinuous Parameterizations
+*******************************

+When a face does not have a regular parameterization, the division of the parameterization into sub-faces can create complications -- as noted and addressed elsewhere in OpenSubdiv.

-Bfr::Parameterization defines a quadrangulated sub-face parameterization differently from the *Far* and *Osd* interfaces in OpenSubdiv.
+Bfr::Parameterization defines a quadrangulated sub-face parameterization differently from the *Far* and *Osd* interfaces.
 For an *N*-sided face, *Far* uses a parameterization adopted by Ptex.
 In this case, all quad sub-faces are parameterized over the unit square and require an additional index of the sub-face to identify them.
-So Ptex coordinates require three values:  the index and (u,v) of the sub-face.
+So Ptex coordinates require three
+values:  the index and (u,v) of the sub-face.

 To embed sub-face coordinates in a single (u,v) pair, *Bfr* tiles the sub-faces in disjoint regions in parameter space.
-This tiling is similar to the Udim convention for textures, where a UDim on the order of *sqrt(N)* is used to to preserve accuracy for increasing *N*:
+This tiling is similar to the Udim convention for textures, where a UDim on the order of *sqrt(N)* is used to preserve accuracy for increasing *N*:

 +---------------------------------------------+------------------------------------------------------------+
 | .. image:: images/bfr_param_subfaces_5.png  | .. image:: images/bfr_param_subfaces_5_uv.png              |